syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Binding data to the listview

-To bind the data source of the SfListView, set the `SfListView.ItemsSource` property as shown as follows.
-You can bind the data source of the SfListView either from XAML or in code.
+To bind the data source of the SfListView, set the `SfListView.ItemsSource` property as follows.
+You can bind the data source of the SfListView either from XAML or code.

-The following code example binds the collection created in previous step to the `SfListView.ItemsSource` property:
+The following code example binds the previously created collection to the `SfListView.ItemsSource` property:

 {% tabs %}
 {% highlight xaml %}